 UPDATE: Sammie Welch has donated the entire tie collection of the great Don Welch!
 You now have the opportunity to get 37 genuine TV anchorman ties for just $100.
+Also, David Karnes has donated several ties from his collection, upping the amount of ties to 50.
 I’ll match your $100, so your favorite charity will get $200….and you get the ties!
 Read more on how to enter below.
 Winner will be drawn on May 1st!

 A few years back, a school district public information officer told a group of principals, “The way you look is more important than the words you say.”